pcarleton/specification/docs/specification/2025-03-26/basic/authorization.md

 Since clients do not know the set of MCP servers in advance, we strongly recommend the implementation of dynamic client registration.
 This allows applications to automatically register with the MCP server, and removes the need for users to obtain client IDs manually.

+#### 3.4 Using delegated authorization

+MCP servers **SHOULD** support delegated authorization through third-party authorization servers instead of implementing their own OAuth provider.
+MCP server **MAY** act as the proxy for the identity provider.